CourseReps/ECEN452-SP18/Students/derekjanak/Lab9/README.md

 ![Patch Antenna](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/derekjanak/Lab9/Measured_Antenna.png)

+The matched data shows less noise and slightly less reflection than the unmatched data.
+The matching network eliminates the reflection from the loading effect of the antenna, increasing power transmission.

 Conclusion:

 In this lab, students designed a patch antenna and matched it to an input feedline.
 The design